 Multiple-touchpoint retail is a major blind spot for ecommerce retailers.
 An expanded options menu for the customer became a deeply fragmented problem for retailers.
 Breakdowns happen when retailers think of each channel as a separate shopping experience.
 Ecommerce customers may pay with different methods or choose a different shipping method, but it all comes down to the same necessary get-it-right experiences: product selection, smooth payment processes, clean checkout and more.

 Customers love the ship-to-store option.
 According to retail research and consulting firm GlobalData Retail, store pickups accounted for nearly a third of U.S. online sales in November and December of 2018.
-That compares with about 22 percent a year earlier and just over 17 percent during the 2016 holiday season.
+That compares with about 22% a year earlier and just over 17% during the 2016 holiday season.

 Download “BOPIS: Risk & Reward”